Navajo County DUI Guide

 Immediate Steps (First 24 Hours)

-- Booking: You will be transported to the Navajo County Adult Detention Center in Holbrook.
-Be aware that if arrested in Kayenta or Show Low, this could mean a significant drive.
+- Transportation to Jail: You will be transported to the Navajo County Adult Detention Center in Holbrook.

-- Release: Inmates can be released at any time of day or night once the court order is processed.
-However, keep in mind that the NCSO does not provide transportation to your residence.
-If released in Holbrook at 2:00 AM, you'll need to arrange transportation, especially if you live in Show Low (50 miles away) or Kayenta (120 miles away).
+- Release: Release may occur after posting bail, ROR, or after an initial appearance before a judge.
+However, inmates can be released at any time of day or night once the court order is processed.
+An inmate released at 2:00 AM in Holbrook may reside in Show Low (50 miles away) or Kayenta (120 miles away).
+The NCSO does not provide transportation to the inmate's residence.

 Critical Deadlines

-- Administrative License Suspension (ALR) Hearing: You have only 15 days from the date of your arrest to request an ALR hearing with the Arizona Department of Motor Vehicles (MVD) to contest the suspension of your driver's license.
+- Admin Per Se Hearing (ALR Hearing): You have 15 days from the date of your arrest to request a hearing with the Arizona Department of Transportation (ADOT) Motor Vehicle Division (MVD) to contest the suspension of your driver's license.
+Failure to request a hearing within this timeframe will result in an automatic license suspension.

 DUI Enforcement in Navajo County